 We describe a Bayesian estimation and inference procedure for fMRI time series based on the use of General Linear Models with Autoregressive (AR) error processes.
 We make use of the Variational Bayesian (VB) framework which approximates the true posterior density with a factorised density.
 The fidelity of this approximation is verified via Gibbs sampling.
 The VB approach provides a natural extension to previous Bayesian analyses which have used Empirical Bayes.
 VB has the advantage of taking into account the variability of hyperparameter estimates with little additional computational effort.
 Further, VB allows for automatic selection of the order of the AR process.
-Results are shown on simulated data and on data from an event-related fMRI experiment.
+Results are shown on simulated data and on data from an event-related fMRI experiment. © 2003 Elsevier Science (USA).
+All rights reserved.

-1 Introduction
+1. Introduction

 In neuroimaging, the estimation and inferences about evoked responses have, thus far, rested largely upon classical inference.
 In statistics, however, there are two main frameworks for making inferences, classical inference and Bayesian inference.
-For a comparison of the different frameworks see Barnett [4] and Casella and Berger [11].
+For a comparison of the different frameworks see Barnett (1999) and Casella and Berger (1990).
 Strong advocates of Bayesian analysis consider it the only logical and self-consistent framework for probabilistic inference.
-The rationale behind such claims is laid down in classic texts such as Box and Tiao [8] and Bernardo and Smith [5].
-Adoption of a Bayesian inference framework has led to a multitude of advances in areas such as image processing [7], signal processing [28], machine learning [22] and pattern recognition [6].
+The rationale behind such claims is laid down in classic texts such as Box and Tiao (1992) and Bernardo and Smith (2000).
+Adoption of a Bayesian inference framework has led to a multitude of advances in areas such as image processing (Blake and Isard, 1998), signal processing (O'Ruaniaidh and Fitzgerald, 1996), machine learning (Jordan, 1999), and pattern recognition (Bishop, 1995).
 This is especially important as developments in these fields have a follow-on impact on neuroimaging methodology.
-The initial impact is already being felt [19].
+The initial impact is already being felt (Friston et al., 2002b).